hamk-webdev-intim23a6/palautekooderit/README.md

 There shouldn't be a need to restart the server, but because computers are computers there surely will be.
 To do that you can use:
 > sudo systemctl restart django.service
 To use the dev environment navigate to [ankkapeli.fi:8080](http://ankkapeli.fi:8080) WITH HTTP, no https here.

+To load the newest main branch from git use:
+> cd ~/palautekooderit; git checkout main; git pull; cd
+- you can change the branch to something else than main too.

 ## Repo notes
 We have some special files in the repo.